havchr/FactMatcherPackage/ReadMe.txt

 ==Update to API==
+Latest update, Documentations are now stored in a Scriptable object instead of each RuleDB referencing multiple documentation files.
+This makes it easier to share a common set of documentation files.

 There has been some updates to the API to make it more expressive from the application side of things.
 There is now a distinction of Picking rules, and peeking rules.
 If you Pick - then the rule-write-back system, will run for each rule you picked.
 If you Pick one single best rule, only that rule will write back with FactWrites.